Yogesh-K-Matkar/react_concept_react_app/README.md

             ```

-            Note:- The params object will contain key-value pairs of dynamic route parameters defined in the path.
+            **Note**:- The params object will contain key-value pairs of dynamic route parameters defined in the path.

-            Example: If the path is "/movie/:movieID", then params will be an object like { movieID: "123" }.
+            **Example**: If the path is "/movie/:movieID", then params will be an object like { movieID: "123" }.

         - New way of Calling a function in the route with a dynamic route parameter in the loader prop of the route